PersiaML/tutorials/src/getting-started/index.md

 **From Source**

-If you wanna build PERSIA cuda version, you should specific the environment `USE_CUDA=1` to include the cuda dependency.
-And don't forget to add system cuda runtime path into **LD_LIBRARY_PATH**.
+We provide the following script to build PERSIA Python packages from source on Ubuntu 20.04.
+It should be similar on other OSes.

-For example on Ubuntu 20.04:
+> **Note**: You need to provide environment variable `USE_CUDA=1` to add CUDA support (for GPU training).
+In this case, the CUDA runtime path should be already present in **LD_LIBRARY_PATH**.

 ```bash
 apt update && apt-get install -y curl build-essential git python3 python3-dev python3-pip